bbux-dev/datacraft/docs/source/usage.rst

     {"id": "b6fbd17f-286b-4d58-aede-01901ae7a1d7", "timestamp": "2050-11-10T09:37:47", "count": 16}
     {"id": "f4923efa-28c5-424a-8560-49914dd2b2ac", "timestamp": "2050-11-19T17:28:13", "count": 29}

-There are other output formats available and a mechanism to register custom formatters.
+There are other output formats available and a mechanism to register :ref:`custom formatters<registry_decorators>`.
 If a csv file is more suited for your needs:

 .. code-block:: shell